Sous Vide Steak

 8. Sous Vide Steak Recipe (Recipe Card)

-• Easy to make.
-Like sous vide flank steak or sous vide ribeye, you don’t have to check your steak repeatedly as it cooks to a precise temperature.
+• SO easy.
+Like my sous vide flank steak or sous vide ribeye, you don’t have to check your steak repeatedly as it cooks to a precise temperature.
 It’s the kind of set-and-forget main dish that leaves me time to make some side dishes to pair with it.

 • Super customizable.
-Similar to reverse sear ribeye, you can use a blend of spices, marinades, or simple salt and pepper.
+You can use a blend of spices, marinades, or simply some salt and pepper.

 • Steak.
-I’ve cooked most cuts of steaks in the sous vide machine and find the best steaks to use are ones that have the bone intact, including strip steak, t-bone steaks, and porterhouse steak.
-Saying that, you’ll find it difficult to mess up ANY kind of steak for this recipe.
+I’ve cooked most cuts of steak in the sous vide machine and find the best steaks to use are ones that have the bone intact, including strip steak, T-bone steaks, and porterhouse steak.
+That said, you’ll find it difficult to mess up ANY kind of steak for this recipe.

 • Kosher salt and black pepper.
 To taste.